Once delegates have collected their name tags they can help themselves to refreshments and interact with our sponsors and other attendees.

 ● How do you assess and mitigate risks in chemical supply chains?

-● Lessons learned from recent supply disruptions (COVID, Ukraine, Red Sea, etc.)
+● Lessons learned from recent supply disruptions (including COVID, Ukraine, and the Red Sea)

-● How do companies stay compliant with REACH, TSCA, GHS, and others?
+● How do companies stay compliant with REACH, TSCA, GHS, and other global regulations?

 ● What challenges do SMEs face in meeting compliance?

-● Are digital tools (e.g. ERP, blockchain, AI) being used effectively?
+● Are digital tools such as ERP, blockchain, and AI being used effectively?

 ● How do you manage traceability in multi-tiered supply chains?